 - 2. Subject to Committee.
 This Stock Option shall be subject to such administrative rules as may be promulgated by the Compensation Committee (the "Committee") appointed by the Company's Board of Directors (the "Board") and communicated to the Participant in writing.
 If necessary to satisfy the requirements of Rule 16b-3 promulgated under the Securities Exchange Act of 1934 (the "1934 Act"), membership on the Committee shall be limited to those members of the Board who are "non-employee directors" as defined in Rule 16b-3 promulgated under the 1934 Act.
 The Committee shall select one of its members to act as its Chairman.
 A majority of the Committee shall constitute a quorum, and the act of a majority of the members of the Committee present at a meeting at which a quorum is present shall be the act of the Committee.
-The Committee shall have the discretion to interpret the terms of this Stock Option; any such interpretation that is not clearly erroneous shall be binding on all parties interested herein. - i.
+The Committee shall have the discretion to interpret the terms of this Stock Option; any such interpretation that is not clearly erroneous shall be binding on all parties interested herein. - 3.
+Vesting; Time of Exercise.
+Except as specifically provided in this Agreement, the Optioned Shares shall be vested and the Stock Option shall be exercisable as follows: - i.
 Fifty Thousand (50,000) of the total Optioned Shares shall vest and that portion of the Stock Option shall become exercisable on the Date of Grant. - ii.
 One Hundred Thousand (100,000) of the total Optioned Shares shall vest and that portion of the Stock Option shall become exercisable on the first anniversary of the Date of Grant, provided the Participant is employed by the Company, an affiliate, or a subsidiary on that date. - iii.
 One Hundred Fifty Thousand (150,000) of the total Optioned Shares shall vest and that portion of the Stock Option shall become exercisable on the second anniversary of the Date of Grant, provided the Participant is employed by the Company, an affiliate, or a subsidiary on that date. - iv.
 Two Hundred Thousand (200,000) of the total Optioned Shares shall vest and that portion of the Stock Option shall become exercisable on the third anniversary of the Date of Grant, provided the Participant is employed by the Company, an affiliate, or a subsidiary on that date. - v.
-Notwithstanding the foregoing, in the event that (i) a Change in Control (as defined below) occurs, and (ii) within six months following the Change in Control, the Company terminates the employment of the Participant without Cause (as defined below), or the Participant terminates his employment with the Company for Good Reason (as defined below), then all Optioned Shares shall become immediately vested and the entire Stock Option shall become exercisable and shall remain exercisable for a period of 90 days thereafter, at which time the Stock Option shall expire.
+Notwithstanding the foregoing, in the event that (i) a Change in Control (as defined below) occurs, and (ii) within six months following the Change in Control, the Company terminates the employment of the Participant without Cause (as defined below), or the Participant terminates his employment with the Company for Good Reason (as defined below), then all Optioned Shares shall become immediately vested and the entire Stock Option shall become exercisable and shall remain exercisable for a period of 90 days thereafter, at which time the Stock Option shall expire. - vi.
+For purposes of this Agreement, "Change in Control" shall have the meaning assigned to such term in the Employment Agreement.

-- vi.
-For purposes of this Agreement, "Change in Control" shall have the $\frac{}{}$ meaning assigned to such term in the Employment Agreement. - vii.
+- vii.
 For purposes of this Agreement, "Good Reason" shall have the meaning assigned to such term in the Employment Agreement. - viii.
-For purposes of this Agreement, "Cause" shall have the meaning \$---- assigned to such term in the Employment Agreement - 4.
+For purposes of this Agreement, "Cause" shall have the meaning ----- assigned to such term in the Employment Agreement - 4.
 Term; Forfeiture.
 Except as otherwise provided in this